OliPi-Project/olipi-moode/README.md

 ## 🤝 Contributing

 Contributions and feature suggestions are welcome!

+You can contribute in several ways:

+  - Participating in the development of current or future features/project.
+  - Reporting bugs, typo errors, security problems etc...
+  - Suggesting new ideas.
+  - Create more themes color.
+  - Translate into more languages.
+  - Documentation improvements.

 Possible future improvements:

   - Support for additional displays.
-- Offers more themes color
-- Show other infos on display (covers, screensaver with picture from web/local or animation, etc...)
+  - Show other infos on display according to project (covers, screensaver with picture from web/local or animation, meteo, etc...)
-- Translation into more languages.
-- Documentation improvements.

-Open a discussion [here](https://github.com/OliPi-Project/olipi-moode/discussions) or come on [Discord](https://discord.gg/pku67XsFEE)!
+If you want to help you can take a look on [issues](https://github.com/OliPi-Project/olipi-moode/issues) or [discussions](https://github.com/OliPi-Project/olipi-moode/discussions), open a new [issue](https://github.com/OliPi-Project/olipi-moode/issues/new/choose), or come tchat on [Discord](https://discord.gg/pku67XsFEE)!
+Also you can make a [donation](#💖-support-olipi) that could be used to acquire new equipment to test/integrate into the project.

 ---